-Enrollment as a Medicaid Provider and Contracting With MCOs
+Enrollment as a Medicaid Provider and Contracting with MCO

 Services offered to CLNM members are furnished by a variety of providers and provider groups.
-A CLNM provider must first be enrolled as a New Mexico Medicaid provider and meet all applicable standards and must either update existing contracts with all Medicaid

-MCOs, or develop a new contract if none exists.
-In order to be designated a CLNM provider applicants must also:
+A CLNM provider must: (1) be enrolled as a New Mexico Medicaid provider; (2) meet all applicable CLNM standards; and (3) must secure Medicaid contracts with all New Mexico Managed Care Organizations.
+To be designated a CLNM provider, applicants must also:

-- Must hold a Comprehensive Community Support Services (CCSS) certification or an attestation that the agency has received all required training for certification; - Meet all provider qualifications and standards outlined in this Manual; - Complete a CLNM application; - Provide services in a county approved for Health Homes by the Centers for Medicare & Medicaid Services (CMS) through a State Plan Amendment (SPA); - Have a full-time Executive Director and full-time Clinical Director who hold one of the following licenses: Board-certified or Board-eligible psychiatrist; psychologist; licensed independent social worker, licensed master social worker, clinical nurse specialist in psychiatric nursing; registered nurse with a master's degree in psychiatric nursing; licensed professional clinical mental health counselor; licensed marriage and family therapist; or licensed, independent school psychologist. - Administrative infrastructure, financial viability and infrastructure, and IT infrastructure to support the role of CLNM including managed care experience.
+- Hold a Comprehensive Community Support Services (CCSS) certification or an attestation that the agency has received all required training for certification; - Meet all provider qualifications and standards outlined in this Manual; - Complete a CLNM application; - Provide services in a county approved for Health Homes by the Centers for Medicare & Medicaid Services (CMS) through a State Plan Amendment (SPA); - Have a full-time Executive Director and full-time Clinical Director who hold one of the following licenses: Board-certified or Board-eligible psychiatrist; licensed psychologist; licensed independent social worker; clinical nurse specialist in psychiatric nursing; licensed, certified nurse practitioner in psychiatry; clinical nurse specializing in psychiatric nursing, licensed professional clinical mental health counselor; licensed marriage and family therapist; or licensed, independent school psychologist. - Administrative infrastructure, financial viability and infrastructure, and IT infrastructure to support the role of CLNM including managed care experience.
 IT capability must include electronic billing/accounting capacity; - Have a Quality Improvement program with capacity specifically to address quality issues for care planning and coordination, including process improvement, data collection, and program fidelity; - Successfully complete a readiness review process.